The NOISE Analysis

 Try your best and encourage people to share.
 Right now, we’re looking for quantity.
 We’ll evaluate the ideas later.
-If you feel people will be judgmental, ask them to work individually filling out Post-its by themselves for each section.
+If you feel people will be judgmental, ask them to work individually, filling out Post-its for each section.

-After people have had a chance to think and work by themselves, ask them to share their Post-it Notes on the NOISE area.
+After people have had a chance to think and work alone, ask them to share their Post-it Notes in the NOISE area.

 4. Go through each area with the team.

 Starting with Strengths, sort through them in common affinity groups, finding clusters of ideas that may fit together.
 Recognize the ideas that may be outliers because they can be breakthrough ideas.

 Repeat the process in the other NOISE areas in this order: Needs, Opportunities, Improvements, and end with Exceptions.

 Once you’re done sorting and clustering into common groups, the team will look for broad categories for each small cluster.
 For example, communication between sales and production or More knowledge of how to use our internal knowledge management system.
 As the group agrees on the broad categories, re-write these in the proper NOISE areas.

 6. Now that everyone feels comfortable with the general categories…

 Re-write them in each NOISE area and ask the team to “dot” vote on which they believe are most relevant.